shuminyang/components.js/.github/ISSUE_TEMPLATE/feature_request.md

 RULES:
 - Naming convention should be: FEATURE({package name}): {Brief description of the feature}
 - Topics followed by an asterisk (*) are required and SHOULD NOT be removed
-- Topics without asterisk are optional and, if empty, should be deleted -->
+- Topics without an asterisk are optional and, if empty, should be deleted -->

 ## Description*